kinnrichard/bos/docs/dev/feature-list.md

 - 💭 Appointment Scheduling
 - 💭 Followup Scheduling
 - 💭 Job Start Scheduling
+- 💭 Make Return place the new task in the right location
+- ✅ Priority system
+  - 💭 Sort by priority
+- ✅ Assign to technician
+  - 💭 Filter by assignment
 - 💭 v2 Time tracking
 - 💭 v2 Billing integration
 - 💭 v2 Repeatable jobs
 - 💭 v2 Recurring jobs
-- ✅ Priority system
-  - 💭 Sort by priority
-- ✅ Assign to technician
-  - 💭 Filter by assignment
 - 💭 v2 If clicking would change status and new status would be filtered out, open popover instead

 ## Tasks